 Digital + Analog Insights

 Technology, when leveraged correctly, can bring people closer to a brand, and offer deeper insights on your business.
 As digital behavior becomes synonymous with customer behavior, it is easier and easier to supplement primary research with data from digital sources.
 The ubiquitous use of search and social channels further deepens and broadens analysts’ understanding of customer behaviors.

 However, despite all of the varied ways to blend, gather, and analyze information, the key challenge for practitioners is distilling all this information in a manner that will best lead to insights.

 The answer is to employ a mix of left and right brain thinking—using human intelligence to interpret or supplement different types of data and information.

 The solutions generated from varied methodologies should logically be grounded in the client’s objectives: Are those objectives exploratory—is the client trying to learn something new about their audience?
 Or are they evaluative—is the client attempting to identify an alternative approach that resonates most with customers?
 They could be both evaluative and diagnostic, seeking to not only identify the strongest alternative, but to get input on how to maximize strengths and minimize weaknesses.
 Understanding the objectives in these terms will help guide the process of crafting the best solution.

 Equally important to client understanding is the art of knowing the unique value of all the varied methodologies at your disposal.
 Knowing which methods are most effective allows you to target the information needed to unlock the human, brand, and marketplace insights that help a client flourish.

-Combining methodologies has proven a sure-fire way to generate insights that are comprehensive, fact-based, and ultimately actionable.
+Combining methodologies generates insights that are holistic, customer-centric, and ultimately actionable.
 This unique approach—supported by a broad set of skills, experience, and creativity—generates the most powerful potential to keep companies ahead of change, and growing into the future.